Are You Charging the Right Rent? Pricing Matters More Than You Think

 What happens if I overprice my rental property?▾

 Overpriced properties sit vacant longer.
 Every day vacant on a $2,500/month property costs you $83.
-A property that sits vacant for 30 extra days because it's overpriced by $150/month loses more in that vacancy than it would gain in an entire year at the higher rate.
+A property that sits vacant for 30 extra days because it is overpriced by $150/month loses more in that vacancy than it would gain in an entire year at the higher rate.
 Correct pricing from the start is almost always more profitable than optimistic pricing that extends vacancy.

 Should I raise rent every year?▾

-Small annual increases (3–5%) that track the market are generally wise — they prevent a large catch-up increase later that triggers tenant turnover.
+Small annual increases (3-5%) that track the market are generally wise.
+They prevent a large catch-up increase later that triggers tenant turnover.
 Holding rent flat for years and then needing a 15% increase often causes the turnover you were trying to avoid.
 Consistent, modest, market-informed increases are the professional standard.

 You might also like